“The great hermit lives in town”

-Taoism is a very personal spiritual path.
+Finding spirituality in Taoism is a very personal process to explore.
 A Taoist keeps their true spiritual path in the heart.
-To someone walking by, there would be no outwards signs of a Taoist master meditating or transforming within the light.
+To someone walking by, there would be no outward signs of a Taoist master meditating or transforming into the light.

 Answers from a Spiritual Path

 I spent yesterday answering dozens of questions.
-I see hundreds of different questions… and in fact it’s actually always the same question with the same answer.
-Seekers are hungry for answers, details , books, masters, hope, faith, to embrace angels in dancing… Approaching the problem as if it’s about consumption to fulfill oneself to completion…
+I see hundreds of different questions… and in fact, it’s always the same question with the same answer.
+Seekers are hungry for answers, details, books, masters, hope, faith, to embrace angels in dancing as the path to find spirituality.
+Approaching the problem as if it’s about consumption to fulfill oneself to completion.

-The answers are actually quite simple… Its just being human, needing challenges, people make the spiritual path for embracing the answers to be the challenge.
+The answers are quite simple.
+It’s just being human, needing challenges, pushes people into finding spirituality for embracing the answers to be the challenge.

 It does all come down to being a personal choice.
-I know this: as I embrace my own personal spiritual path quietly.
+I know this: as I embrace my spirituality quietly.
 Being myself internally within my essence and also being externally myself as “Casey” helping others by teaching acceptance.

 A Taoist Teacher helps a student unfold within their own personal Tao.
-It’s not about teaching the student your path, it’s about giving some outside perspective to help the student along their own path in a more graceful manner.
+It’s not about teaching the student your path; it’s about giving some outside perspective to help the student along with their own path in a more graceful manner.

-This is the mistake most people make, trying to make some master’s spiritual path their own.
+This is the mistake most people make, trying to make a master’s spiritual path their own.

-The spiritual path for some will be years in the traveling, for a rare few a moment… Yet it’s all in the same time frame, of the lifetime, it occurs within.
+The spiritual path for some will be years in the traveling, for a rare few a moment… It’s all in the same time frame, of the lifetime, it occurs within.

 If you are having a hard time finding graceful answers within your spiritual path, it means you are trying to be something you are not.
 So simplify and shift your stories if this is the case for you.